-Let's Drink To Your Health?
-Alcohol Producers Tout Wellness Benefits
+Alcohol Producers Tout Wellness Benefits.
+Health Experts Say Don't Swallow Claims

 However, they are very cautious when talking about the shrub's properties.
 "We call it a 'heart opener,' " says Coon.
 "One of the things it's most known for, but we don't lean on too much, is aphrodisiac properties.
 We have to walk a careful line, because we're not interested in prophesying or claiming any particular properties that our mezcal is going to bestow upon you.
 But we can tell you what damiana does and allow people to have their own experiences and decide for themselves."

 Mezcal already has a reputation in the wellness community as being a "pure" spirit, because its sole ingredient is the agave plant, so it's no surprise that health enthusiasts have come to Gem & Bolt in a way that Coon calls organic.

-"We had a lot of people [originally] scoffing at the concept because ostensibly, it seems like the biggest contradiction in the world," she says.
-"AdrinAdrina and I created this brand because we saw a hole.
-We love to drink but we're both health enthusiasts; we want to have something to drink that we can feel good about and know the story behind and the ingredients.
-I'm really happy to see that people in the health sector are interested in the product and experiencing it."
+"People are more aware of what they're putting into their body and the story behind the products," she says.

 Coon says they do little proactive marketing toward the wellness community, and instead respond to requests, such as pouring the mezcal after spin classes.